jcomicsutils/discography-archive-tools/README.md

     * To add the "Bandcamp Tools" menu and its sub-options to the right-click context menu on web pages.
 * **`*://*.bandcamp.com/*`**:
     * To allow the extension to run its `contentScript.js` specifically on Bandcamp pages.
-    * To enable `executeScript` calls to target Bandcamp pages for various functions.
+    * To enable `executeScript` and `fetch` calls to target Bandcamp pages for various functions.
     * To ensure context menu items appear only on Bandcamp domains.
 * **`clipboardWrite`**:
     * To allow the extension to copy the collected tags, titles, and URLs directly to your system clipboard for easy pasting into other applications.